 Just about all of them will, with justification.
 Justification might mean a substantial loss of income that would prevent you from paying on the mortgage, therefore being forced into a position to sell the home.
 In addition, lack of cash reserves will also serve as justification.
 Though, attempting to sell short so you can upgrade to a larger property is not justification.
 Don't expect to place your home on the market at 75% of market value and expect your lender to jump on any offers.

 How will this affect my credit?

 Depending on how you negotiate the transaction, it could go on your credit report as "settled," or, "paid," or "short payoff."
 It depends on the lender and how well you can negotiate.
 And, since the lender eventually gets most or all of what was owed, a short payoff option should not harm your credit rating.

-What will my lender require from me in order to consider participating in a short sale?
+What will my lender require from me to consider participating in a short sale?

 Your past two years of tax returns